About > Health Benefits

 By signing up for a Dry Feb, not only will you be raising funds for the Canadian Cancer Society, but having a Dry Feb has great personal health benefits too.

 Each year participants report sleeping better, having more energy and productivity and of course, no hangovers!
-So you're not only helping others, you're helping yourself.
-It's a win-win!

 Here are some of the benefits you could experience by going dry this Feb: